-Maternal and child health is a highlighted as a priority area in the Route Map to the 2020 vision for health and social care in Scotland.
+Maternal and child health is a priority highlighted in the Route Map to the 2020 vision for health and social care in Scotland.
 Our work aims to create sustained improvements to the quality of care given to mothers and babies.

-The first project within the maternal and child health work stream focuses on improving breastfeeding and parent-baby attachment through kangaroo care within neonatal units.
+The first Evidence into Practice project focuses on improving breastfeeding and parent-baby attachment through kangaroo care in neonatal units across Scotland.

 Our Current Focus

-The evidence-based statements have been brought together in a questionnaire to help staff identify what impact these evidence recommendations would have within their units and how feasible it would be to introduce these.
+Initially, evidence-based statements were gathered to form an online consultation and staff were asked to identify what impact these evidence-based recommendations would have within their units and how feasible it would be to implement these.

-In addition to the improvement and implementation work that’s being undertaken, the SISCC team are currently planning a detailed evaluation using this evidence-into-practice example to gain a better understanding of the elements that support large-scale sustainable change and strengthen the evidence-base for improvement and implementation science.
+In addition to the improvement and implementation work that’s being undertaken, the SISCC team are currently undertaking a detailed evaluation using this evidence-into-practice approach to gain a better understanding of the elements that support large-scale sustainable change and strengthen the evidence-base for improvement and implementation science.

 Outputs from the Evidence into Practice Workstream can be accessed on our publications page.